travenup/travenup.com.br/content/en/help/tips.md

   * **For Insiders**

 Hi **Local Insider,**
-* Be transparent, Tell exactly what is your listing.
+* Be transparent, tell exactly what is your listing.
 * Be clear about price, what is included or not.
 * Set hour, date and exact place.
 Welcome with a big smile!
 * Respond promptly exchanged menssages about booking requests.